alexsteele/alaman/README.md

 ### Agents

-Agents inhabit and roam the universe.
+Agents inhabit and roam the world.
 Agents have a set of devices they use to perform tasks like moving and gathering items.
 Agents execute commands submitted by the admin or users.
 When an agent receives a command, it converts it to a sequence of actions.